LNshuti/oil-price-dashboard/README.md

 ## Overview

-The Oil Price Dashboard Project is designed to undersand the US oil markets by forecasting prices and production quantities through an interactive dashboard.
-This project utilizes data from various sources, focusing on the wholesale gasoline prices in different regions.
-The core of the analysis is performed in a Jupyter Notebook, `explore_oil_markets.ipynb`, which includes data loading, cleaning, transformation, and visualization steps to understand the trends and patterns in oil prices over time.
+The Oil Price Dashboard Project is designed to understand the US oil markets by forecasting prices and production quantities.
+This project uses data from the U.S. Energy Information Administration, focusing on the wholesale gasoline prices.
+The core of the analysis is performed in a Jupyter Notebook, `explore_oil_markets.ipynb`, which includes data loading, cleaning, transformation, forecasting and visualization.

 ## Features

-- **Data Analysis**: Jupyter Notebook contains detailed steps for data cleaning, transformation, and preliminary analysis.
-It explores various aspects of the oil price data, such as trends over time, comparisons between different regions, and more.
+- **Data Analysis**: Jupyter [Notebook]() contains detailed steps for data cleaning, transformation, and preliminary analysis.

 - **Interactive Dashboard**: Integrates the analysis and visualizations into an interactive dashboard using FastAPI.